laynet/digital-business-card/README.md

 ## Overview

-A simple digital business card component made with create-react-app and CSS.
+A simple digital business card component made with create-react-app and CSS and deployed to netlify.

 ### Screenshot